Latest Travel Updates

 The new rule will come into effect from April 1st, 2023.
 The trekkers who get the permits and start the trek before April 1st will not require a guide.
 But they'll need to have entered the trekking area before April 1st.

-What if I want to do ACT or similar treks in bikes?
+What if I want to do ACT or similar treks in mountain bikes?

 Trekking Agencies in Nepal